Investing in carbon removal to deliver sustainable returns and targeted environmental impact

 THIS IS A MARKETING COMMUNICATION

-Except where stated as otherwise, the source of all information is Aviva Investors Global Services Limited (“Aviva Investors”) and is up to date as of the 5th of September 2024.
+Except where stated as otherwise, the source of all information is with the alternative investment fund manager, Aviva Investors Global Services Limited, as of January 2025.
 Unless stated otherwise, any views, opinions and expected returns expressed, are those of Aviva Investors and based on Aviva Investors internal forecasts.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.
 Past performance is not a guide to future returns.

 The information within this document is based on our current understanding of taxation and is not to be construed as investment, legal or tax advice.
 The basis and rates of tax may change in the future.
 Some of the information within this document is based upon Aviva Investors estimates at the time of issuance.
 These should not be relied on by anyone else for the purpose of making investment decisions.
-Prospects should obtain and rely on their own examination of the Fund (as defined hereafter), prior to making an investment decision and it is advised that parties engage their own professional advisors.
+Prospects should obtain and rely on their own examination of the Fund, prior to making an investment decision and it is advised that parties engage their own professional advisors.
 This document should not be taken as a recommendation or offer by anyone in any jurisdiction in which such an offer is not authorised or to any person to whom it is unlawful to make such an offer or solicitation.

 Where relevant, information on our approach to the European Regulation 2019/2088 of the European Parliament and the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (the “SFDR Regulation”) in Luxembourg on 10 March 2021, including policies and procedures can be found on the following link: https://www.avivainvestors.com/en-gb/capabilities/sustainable-finance-disclosure-regulation/